toacy/kipbok/index.md

 Many processes are semi-structured, meaning that they describe work that is non-routine, so unpredictable.
 The structure of such a process depends on the specific case that is handled in the process.
 Applying BPMN (or other activity-centric notation) to semi-structured processes leads to problems, since its support systems cannot provide context information about the cases being processed and do not offer the flexibility that is needed to handle unexpected changes.
 Therefore, Adaptive Case Management (ACM) has been proposed to support such semi-structured processes.

 ACM is an approach to support knowledge workers who need ﬂexibility in handling their work.
 The term "case" is used in contrast to process to denote unstructured work, which is data-driven and highly unpredictable and therefore cannot be deﬁned in advance.
 Knowledge workers need to be able to modify all aspects of a case at any time based on their knowledge and expertise.
 This is because the work conducted within a case is signiﬁcantly based on decisions made on the ﬂy by knowledge workers depending on the available data, the current circumstances and occurring contingencies.
-To comply with ACM standards, a model need to be able to support decision making and data capture while providing the freedom for knowledge workers to apply their own understanding and subject matter expertise to respond to unique or changing circumstances within the business environment.
+To comply with ACM standards, a model need to be able to support decision-making and data capture while providing the freedom for knowledge workers to apply their own understanding and subject matter expertise to respond to unique or changing circumstances within the business environment.

 Data exchange is the center of attention in ACM.
 Data represent either the input streams in the Case Management process and the outputs of the Case Management tasks.
 By capturing data, what is really captured is knowledge about the case that is executed and experience that will be valuable to future similar knowledge work.
 In some extent, the system leaves its users (knowledge workers) free to prioritize the sequence of their activities in their own way, even to change it on runtime as there is great need to be agile and adaptive in these humancentric environments.
-Because of that, ACM is often linked to Knowledge-intensive Processes (KiPs), because a KiP is a business process whose structure and execution heavily depends on knowledge workers performing various interconnected knowledge-intensive decision making tasks.
+Because of that, ACM is often linked to Knowledge-intensive Processes (KiPs), because a KiP is a business process whose structure and execution heavily depends on knowledge workers performing various interconnected knowledge-intensive decision-making tasks.
 Hence, ACM is considered to support KiPs better than BPMN.

 However, ACM is not a modeling notation, but a paradigm, a collection of concepts and practices.
 The industrial interest in prospecting the potential of ACM led to a standardization process under the roof of the Open Management Group in 2014, resulting in a standard notation for ACM process models called Case Management Model and Notation (CMMN).
 Heavily inﬂuenced by an artefact-centric view of processes, the Guard-Stage-Milestone approach and the case handling paradigm, it aims to become a standard for case management.